Matriculation: Orientation & Advisement

 You must have an Application for Admission on file before you complete the assessments, unless you are assessing for another college.
 Submit at miracosta.edu/apply.

 Review your overall high school GPA and the grades you earned in the high school English and math courses you have completed as represented by your high school transcripts.
-Prepare to share this information with Testing Services.
+Prepare to share this information on your application or with Testing Services.

-Appropriate identification will be required to take the English, ESL, and/or mathematics assessment exams.
+Appropriate photo identification will be required to take the English, ESL, and/or mathematics assessment exams.

 Three words of advice before you take any assessment exam: review, review, review!
 How well you do on these tests determines what classes you will be able to take.
 Learn how to prepare at miracosta.edu/brushup, where you can also find information on the Bridge to Success in Math Program.